The Vermont Statutes Online

 (3) Issuance of an access order shall not negate the Secretary’s authority to initiate criminal proceedings in the same matter by referring the matter to the Office of the Attorney General or a State’s Attorney.

-(c) At any time, the Secretary, the Natural Resources Board, or a District Commission created pursuant to subsection 6026(b) of this title may require a permittee to file an affidavit under oath or affirmation that a facility, project, development, subdivision, or activity of the permittee is in compliance with an assurance of discontinuance or order issued under this chapter or a permit issued under a statute identified under subsection 8003(a) of this title or under a rule enforceable under authority set forth under a statute identified under subsection 8003(a) of this title.
+(c) At any time, the Secretary, the Land Use Review Board, or a District Commission created pursuant to subsection 6026(b) of this title may require a permittee to file an affidavit under oath or affirmation that a facility, project, development, subdivision, or activity of the permittee is in compliance with an assurance of discontinuance or order issued under this chapter or a permit issued under a statute identified under subsection 8003(a) of this title or under a rule enforceable under authority set forth under a statute identified under subsection 8003(a) of this title.
 A request for an affidavit of compliance under this subsection may be delivered by hand or by certified mail.
-Failure to file an affidavit within the period prescribed by the Secretary, Natural Resources Board, or District Commission or the material misrepresentation of fact in the affidavit shall be a violation and shall also constitute grounds for revocation of the permit to which the affidavit requirement, assurance of discontinuance, or order under this chapter applies.
+Failure to file an affidavit within the period prescribed by the Secretary, Land Use Review Board, or District Commission or the material misrepresentation of fact in the affidavit shall be a violation and shall also constitute grounds for revocation of the permit to which the affidavit requirement, assurance of discontinuance, or order under this chapter applies.
 (Added 1989, No. 98, § 1; amended 2003, No. 115 (Adj.
 Sess.), § 70, eff.
 Jan.
 31, 2005; 2009, No. 146 (Adj.
 Sess.), § F16; 2013, No. 11, § 25; 2015, No. 154 (Adj.
 Sess.), § 7, eff.
 June 1, 2016.)

 § 8006.
 Warning; notice of alleged violation